fmsh-seclab/Fight-Fire-with-Fire-Attack/README.md

 ## Structure Descriptions
 This repository is structured as follows:

-- **`Hardware_Setup`**: Contains the hardware setup guide for the EM acquisition framework, which enables efficient and low-noise EM signal acquisition.
+- **`Hardware_Setup`**: Contains the hardware setup guide for the evaluation framework, which enables efficient glitch injection and low-noise EM signal acquisition.

 - **`EM_Trace_Acquisition`**: Contains a guide for electromagnetic (EM) trace acquisition during the decryption of the MB1 firmware with SBK.